What Do You Know About Drug Use and Drug Rehab in California?October 5, 2021

 The second culprit for increased drug use in San Diego is blamed on methamphetamines, with marijuana coming in third as the drug of choice for addicts.
 Methamphetamines account for over 84% of drug-related arrests in 2021.
 By comparison, marijuana is attributed to around 65% of police-involved emergency calls.

 Of all these offenses, 45% resulted in incarceration due to violent offenses.
 Other offenses such as vandalism, burglary, or property damage account for around 20% of drug-related legal disputes.
 All of this amounts to a mind-boggling amount of money spent by the government of San Diego.
 Currently, the proposed 2021 budget to tamp down the drug epidemic in San Diego is $7 billion.

 While these statistics are grim, exceptional drug rehab in San Diego is available for people who need treatment.
-From detox to medically assisted recovery programs, San Diego is a pinnacle of treatment for drug addiction.
+From detox in San Diego, to medically assisted recovery programs, SoCal is a pinnacle of treatment for drug addiction.
 While there are many government-sponsored programs for people with low income, there are also a variety of private drug rehabilitation facilities that provide top-notch treatment for those afflicted with drug addictions.

 Drug Rehab in Los Angeles

 According to the Poison Control Center of Los Angeles, almost 20% of incoming emergency calls were related to illicit drug use.
 Furthermore, the average tally for drug abuse-related hospital admissions is around 30,000 per year.
 Faced with these disturbing statistics, the City of Angels is the home to some of the most advanced and premium centers for drug rehabilitation.